-The Duly Diligent Stock Investor is about investing in stocks as if you were buying a business that you intend to own for a very long time and plan to participate in its profits forever.
-Investing with that time frame provides the individual investor with insulation from the manic gyrations of Wall Street that usually have little to do with a company’s fundamental value.
-Long‑term investing in fine companies is not the only way to make money but it happens to be the way famous and very rich investor Warren Buffett has made his billions.
-Market timing and frequent technical trading work for some people and there are plenty of books available that cover those strategies in depth.
-This isn’t one of them.
+The Duly Diligent Stock Investor is a practical, step‑by‑step guide to investing in stocks as if you were buying a business that you intend to own for a very long time.
+Long‑term investing in fine companies is not the only way to make money but it happens to be the way very rich and famous investor Warren Buffett has made his billions.

 About the Author